MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ## Rollback

 If you need to rollback the changes, unlink the GPO from Domain Controllers OU and either wait 5 minutes or do gpupdate /force on the DCs.
 This should remove the firewall configuration.
-If you've configured static ports for WMI and/or DFSR, you'll need to the following commands, in order to revert them back to dynamic ports.
+If you've configured static ports for WMI and/or DFSR, you'll need to run the following commands, in order to revert them back to dynamic ports.

 For DFSR:
 ```shell